Public Information Policy

 Colorado State University Foundation (“the Foundation”) is recognized as a 501(c)(3) tax-exempt organization under the Internal Revenue Code.
 The Foundation is legally separate from Colorado State University.

 Board of Directors

-Voting Members: Voting board members consist of four community members and the President of the Foundation.
+Voting Members: Voting board members consist of up to 11 voting members that includes the President of the Colorado State University Foundation.

 Non-voting Members: Non-voting board members consist of the President of Colorado State University, the Vice President for University Operations, and the Vice President for University Advancement.

 Colorado State University Foundation is an institutionally related foundation to Colorado State University.
 Its primary role is to provide administrative structure and guidance in establishing and maintaining gift funds, investing gift funds, and distributing funds to Colorado State University for expenditure.
 Executed annually, an operating agreement defines each entity’s role and outlines the relationship between the two entities to ensure adequate separation and governance.

 The Foundation is audited annually at the end of its June 30 fiscal year.
 As an “affiliate organization” to Colorado State University, the independent auditors are approved on an annual basis by the State of Colorado, Office of the State Auditor.